 We're incredibly proud that AJFF attracts some of the most talented, passionate people.
-We rely heavily on this village – from our staff, to our sponsors and volunteers, to our audience – to make AJFF a world-class cultural event.
-This month, get to know one member of that village, our Community Engagement Manager, Dina Fuchs-Beresin.
+From our staff, to our volunteers, or even to members of our audience, there's a huge group of people that make AJFF a world-class cultural event.
+This month, we're putting the spotlight on AJFF copy editor, Judy Bozarth.